ageofbritannia/AOBShardDevelopmentReport/README.md

 Many thanks
 Aj - AOB Admin

-TO DO LIST (random order)
+TO DO (random order)

 Add sounds and more rewards to the Achievement System

-Improve AOB Casino instructions / information

 Add sound i.e clapping or cheers into vote gump?

 Push game chat into discord so game [chat test will pull into discord

 Transmog potions allow use on quivers / cloaks?

+DONE

+Improve AOB Casino instructions / information - 2 x New NPC's added that give information out and gambling machines improved instructions on hover - - 1st Feb 2023

 We will do our best to update this list and add / remove information periodically thanks!